 It just sucks.

 Like many young couples, that season came fairly early on in our marriage.
 We spent the better part of a really miserable year either squabbling bitterly over the most stupid stuff imaginable or giving each other the silent treatment over the same stupid stuff.
-It was not our best year.
-However at the end of it, we had worked through a horde of really thorny issues, our relationship was stronger and we were both better, happier people.
+Needless to say we were not “living our best life”.
+However at the end of that really awful year, we had worked through a horde of really thorny issues, our relationship was stronger and we were both better, happier, healthier people.

-In my view everything that can be done should be done to fix a bad marriage.
+Everything that can be done to fix a bad marriage should be done.
 Every marriage is different and every situation is unique, so there is no one-size-fits-all solution to fixing a bad marriage.
-However, the following five recommendations can be a game-changer in even the most broken relationships.
+However, the following five recommendations can be a game-changer in even the most broken relationships:

-Not surprisingly, kindness is a quality conspicuously missing in all unhappy marriages.
-Too often we wait for the other person to be kind before we begin being kind.
-Sadly, this sort of willful pride never yields positive results.
-In order for the healing process to begin, one person has to humble him or herself and commit to speaking kindly to—and doing thoughtful things for—the other person (even if they act like a jerk at first).
+Kindness is a quality conspicuously missing in unhappy marriages.
+Too often we wait for the other person to be kind before we show kindness.
+That sort of willful pride and stubbornness never yields anything healthy or good.
+In order for a healing process to begin, one person has to humble him or herself and commit to speaking kindly to—and doing thoughtful things for—the other person.
+Even if the other person acts like a jerk at first.
 Usually, the other person eventually responds in kind and the marriage gets a new beginning.

-Each part of an unhappy couple has their own arsenal of verbal weapons they use to emotionally pummel their spouse.
+Each half of an unhappy couple has their own arsenal of verbal weapons they use to emotionally pummel their spouse.
 It might be calling the other person hurtful names or constantly reminding them of a past sin or bringing up a character flaw.
-Whatever it is, at the root of any arsenal is one of two things: either the sin of unforgiveness or pure meanness.
-Either way I advise immediate repentance.
+Whatever it is, at the root of any arsenal is one of two things: either the sin of unforgiveness or pure meanness. whatever the case may be, I advise immediate repentance.

-I am thankful to the modern psychology movement because it has helped us to understand the reasons why people do the weird, sinful things people do.
-That said, psychology has also helped to create an environment where we blame our sin on other people or trauma, rather than our own choices.
+I am thankful for the modern psychology movement because it has helped us to understand the reasons why people do the weird, sinful things people do.
+That said, psychology has also helped to create an environment where we blame our sin on other people or trauma, rather than our own choice to respond to people or past trauma a certain way.
 It is not uncommon for Christians to blame genetics, stress, or a bad upbringing for behavior the Bible calls willful sinfulness.
-The bottom line is that no matter our experiences we are all responsible before God for what we do.
-We all have the ability to make changes.
-Change can only begin with the acknowledgment that our behavior is sinful (even if the behavior or attitude has a genetic component or came about as a result of trauma) and needs to be changed.
+The bottom line is that no matter our experiences we are all responsible before God for what we do and don’t do.
+Everyone has the ability to make changes.
+Change begins with the acknowledgment that our behavior is sinful, even if the behavior or attitude has a genetic component or came about as a result of trauma.
 This must be followed-up with a commitment to obedience and permanent repentance.

-One characteristic common to all bad marriages is that both parties have their focus firmly fixed on the bad behavior of their spouse.
-Conversely, typically both parties are totally unwilling to own-up to their own bad habits, problems, and sins and acknowledge how those behaviors and attitudes are creating chaos in the relationship.
+And finally, look at you.
+One characteristic common to all bad marriages is that both parties almost always have their focus firmly fixed on the bad behavior of their spouse.
+Conversely, both parties are also unwilling to own-up to their own bad habits, problems.
+No one on a bad marriage is willing to acknowledge how their sin is creating chaos in the relationship.
 If you want to fix your marriage, stop focusing on what the other person is or isn’t doing.
 Instead, make a commitment to pray about what you need to change or begin doing so that you can become the husband or wife God wants you to be.